carlosveigadev/find-my-wod-backend/README.md

 **Make sure you have [Yarn](https://yarnpkg.com/) installed in your machine.**

 **Open the terminal and go to the folder of the game and run the following commands:** <br>
-`yarn install`;
+`yarn install`

+`bundle install`

-**Those commands will ensure you installed the proper packages required and start the server locally**
+**Those commands will ensure you installed the proper packages required and install all the gems needed for the project.**

 ## **Configure the Database**
 **You need to configure the database with the following commands:** <br>